Lunch’n Learns & Annual Instructional Technology Workshop

 We are happy to announce the return of the Lunch’n Learns!
 If you are not familiar with Lunch’n Learns, these are 1 hour events where faculty and staff presenters give an overview of cool things they are doing with technology (in or out of the classroom) while the rest of us have lunch. : ) Past sessions included A Look at RefWorks, Using Twitter in the Classroom and Discovering Video Conferencing Options @ TCNJ.
 For the spring semester, we are tentatively planning on holding one on March 25 and another on April 22.
 If you would like to present or have suggestions, please contact us at firstname.lastname@example.org.

 Save the date for the 16th Annual Instructional Technology Workshop on May 20, 2015.

-The Fall 2014 semester is almost here and your Canvas course shells are ready to be set up.
+The Spring 2015 semester is here and your Canvas course shells are ready to be set up.
 You can find Canvas support resources and workshop schedules at http://its.pages.tcnj.edu/ under the Canvas menu.
 You can also reach these resources using the Canvas Help menu.
 Below are some tips and links to help you get started.

 - Remove prior courses from your course menu by Customizing your Courses & Groups dropdown.
 This helps reduce the number of course options on many of the menus in Canvas.